- What does “Sunset” mean?

 Please see Sunset review standards for more information.

 Criteria in the Sunset Act.
-The Legislature has established general criteria in the Texas Sunset Act (Sections 325.011 and 325.0115, Government Code) for the Sunset Commission and staff to consider when reviewing all agencies, as well as specific criteria for reviews of occupational licensing agencies.
+The Legislature has established general criteria in the Texas Sunset Act (Sections 325.011 and 325.0115, Texas Government Code) for the Sunset Commission and staff to consider when reviewing all agencies, as well as specific criteria for reviews of occupational licensing agencies.
 These criteria, summarized in the Sunset Review Questions, generally focus on the efficiency, effectiveness, fairness, and accountability of an agency.

 Across-the-Board-Recommendations (ATBs).
 Across-the-board recommendations (ATBs) are statutory administrative policies adopted by the Sunset Commission as standards for state agencies to ensure open, responsive, and effective government.
 Routinely applying these ATB recommendations to agencies reflects an effort by the Legislature to prevent problems from occurring, instead of reacting to problems after the fact.
 See a summary of each ATB.